 - Develop guidelines for an asbestos operation and maintenance program.

 A. Periodic Surveillance of Known Locations of ACM

 In order to prevent exposure of building occupants to asbestos fibers, periodic surveillance of known locations of friable and non-friable ACM will be performed to determine if damage or deterioration has occurred.
-Facilities Services personnel will conduct the annual surveillance and maintain the associated records.
+Facilities Services personnel will conduct the periodic surveillance and maintain the associated records.
 If there is a need to perform additional sampling and analysis of suspect building materials, the Asbestos Coordinator in EH&S should be contacted (extension 46778).